 My rule of thumb for shooting infrared is that the worst time of day—high noon and thereabouts—to shoot traditional photos is the best time to shoot IR.
 Shooting at other times of the day can create problems.
 Depending on the lens, images shot with IR converted cameras as well as those made using infrared filters can get flarey (as you can see on the image at right) when the sun is not directly overhead.
 This can especially a problem when shooting with wide-angle and wide-angle zoom lenses.
 You’re also more prone to get shadows in the shot, which don’t enhance the image much either.

-For some reason, Panasonic doesn’t make a lens hood for the Lumix G Vario 12-32mm f/3.5-5.6 ASPH lens I used to make these photographs but there are some available on Amazon at affordable prices and while not 100% effective, they’re better than nothing.
+For some reason, Panasonic doesn’t make a lens hood for the Lumix G Vario 12-32mm f/3.5-5.6 ASPH lens that I used to make these photographs but there are some available on Amazon at affordable prices and while this particular hood is not 100% effective, it’s better than nothing.

-How I made this shot: Exposure for the photograph of the hot rod below was 1/50 sec at f/11 and ISO 400.
+How I made this photo: Exposure for the photograph of the hot rod below was 1/50 sec at f/11 and ISO 400.

 I shot all of these images using my standard approach when shooting with an IR converted camera.
 I set the camera to capture RAW+JPEG files with it also set in Monochrome mode and use the LCD screen and the viewfinder to get a preview of what a finished IR image might look like after processing the RAW file.

-The images that you see here were processed using Silver Efex Pro plug-in, with me occasionally dipping into the Color Efex Pro and Vivenza plug-ins to, you know, kick it up a notch.
+The images that you see here were processed using Silver Efex Pro, with me occasionally dipping into the Color Efex Pro and Vivenza plug-ins to, you know, kick it up a notch.